sakanomichi/SillyTavern-LorebookStickySort/README.md

 - Automatically restores your preferred sort when you switch lorebooks
 - Preferences persist across browser sessions
 - Optional debug logging for troubleshooting
+- Clear all preferences button for easy reset

 ## Installation